Privacy Policy

 To contact us about your personal data and your rights, please contact us at the address below.
 If you have unresolved concerns, you have the right to complain to the Information Commissioner’s Office (ICO).

-Wondrous People Limited has a Data Breach Management Procedure in place.
-A personal data breach can be broadly defined as a security incident that has affected the confidentiality, integrity or availability of personal data.
-In short, there will be a personal data breach whenever any personal data is lost, destroyed, corrupted or disclosed; if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable, for example, when it has been encrypted by ransomware, or accidentally lost or destroyed.
+Wondrous has a Data Breach Management Procedure in place.
+A personal data breach can be broadly defined as a security incident that has affected the confidentiality, integrity, or availability of personal data.
+In short, there will be a personal data breach whenever any personal data is lost, destroyed, corrupted, or disclosed; if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable, for example, when it has been encrypted by ransomware, or accidentally lost or destroyed.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

-Our website and Digital Platform may contain links to other websites of interest.
-However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
+Our website may contain links to other websites of interest.
+When you use these links to leave our site, note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 You may choose to restrict the collection or use of your personal information in the following ways: